 My problem is that while I enjoy cooking, I don’t have a knack for baking and my loaves either look good OR taste good, and rarely do both.
 Luckily, I found an recipe for no-knead bread that is EASY, fast, cheap, and tastes good.

 This bread can be found online in other places as its sometimes called “60 second bread” since it only takes 60 seconds to mix, or “no-knead” bread.
 I like to call it no-knead ciabatta as it makes it sound like I am all artsy and smart….

 This bread is supposed to be ugly, and it will have a hard crust and a chewy, rough texture inside.
-I think its perfect with butter and honey, but toasted with peanut butter it’s a meal onto itself.
+I think its perfect with my homemade honey butter, but toasted with peanut butter it’s a meal onto itself.